 What is a home buying must-have

 These are items you cannot live without under any circumstance.
 Of course, obvious items like decent plumbing, electricity, and heating / air-conditioning fall into this group.
-But get more creative and also include concerns like safety and accessibility—you can’t live in a home that is not safe nor accessible so this is definitely a must-have.
+But get more creative and also include concerns like safety and accessibility.
 These items are non-negotiable and should easily be checked off your list early in the process.
+Having a safer and more secure home is definitely a must-have.

 What is a home buying need